UCloudDoc-Team/cli/cmd/ucloud/udpn/create.md

 ### Options

 ```
   --peer1     string         Required.
-One end of the tunnel to create (default "cn-sh2")
+One end of the tunnel to create

   --peer2     string         Required.
 The other end of the tunnel create